swad-rajsi/swad-rajsi.github.io/_recipes/pancakes.md

 ingredients:
   - heading: Main Ingredients
     items:
-      - qty: 1
+      - qty: 3/4
         unit: cup
-        name: flour
+        name: all-purpose flour
-      - qty: 2
+      - qty: 1/2
         unit: tablespoon
-        name: sugar
+        name: white sugar, powdered
       - qty: 1
         unit: teaspoon
         name: baking powder
+      - qty: 1/8
+        unit: teaspoon
+        name: salt, or as per taste
-      - qty: 1
+      - qty: 3/4
         unit: cup
         name: milk
       - qty: 1
+        unit: tablespoons
+        name: butter, melted
+      - qty: 1
         unit:
         name: egg
-        scale: true

-  - heading: Decoration
+  - heading: Toppings & Garnish
     items:
       - qty:
         unit:
-        name: Blueberry sauce
-      - qty: 1
-        unit: pinch of
-        name: Sugar
+        name: Maple Syrup/ Honey as per your taste
         scale: false

 steps:
-  - In a bowl, mix flour, sugar, and baking powder.
+  - In a bowl, sift the dry ingredients together.
-  - In another bowl, whisk milk and egg.
+  - In another bowl, whisk milk, butter and egg to make smooth blend.
+You can also use fork or spoon here.
-  - Combine wet and dry ingredients.
+  - Add the wet ingredients to dry ones.
+Stir to combine.
-  - Heat a skillet and pour 1/4 cup batter, cook until golden.
+  - Heat a griddle/pan at medium heat.
+Usually non-stick ones work better for me.
+  - Scoop some (1/4 cup) batter onto the pan.
+  - Cook for two or three minutes, then flip.
+  - Continue cooking until light brown on both sides.
 ---

 These pancakes are light, fluffy, and perfect for weekend breakfasts.
-You can top them with syrup, fruit, or butter.
+You can add chocolate chips or your favourite berries to add that fun part.
+You can top them with syrup, fruit, butter or a dallop of whipping cream.